Beyond Control: Exploring Novel File System Objects for Data-Only Attacks on Linux Systems: Exploitablity Analysis

 \section{Exploitablity Analysis}

-So far, we have gathered a list of FSKOs with specific critical fields for which we know their corruption will lead to privilege escalation.
-The dynamic verification step, however, only verified the semantics of FSKO fields by forcefully overwriting them.
-In the real world, we need to pair these objects with specific vulnerabilities (e.g., OOB and UAF).
-In general, the more FSKOs, the more likely we can pair one with a given vulnerability successfully.
-We show the exploitability analysis overview in~\cref{fig:exploitability}, including flag and reference corruption.
-Besides, we propose a new page-UAF strategy to pivot OOB/UAF bugs into a page UAF to then subsequently corrupt both flag and reference.
+So far, we have gathered a list of FSKOs with specific critical fields that, when corrupted, lead to privilege escalation.
+The dynamic verification step only verified the semantics of FSKO fields by forcefully overwriting them.
+In practice, we need to pair these objects with specific vulnerabilities.
+Generally, the more FSKOs, the higher the likelihood of successfully pairing one with a given vulnerability.
+We provide the exploitability analysis overview in~\cref{fig:exploitability}, including flag and reference corruption.
+Besides, we propose a new page-UAF strategy to pivot OOB/UAF bugs into a page UAF, allowing subsequent corruption of both flag and reference.

 \PP{Pairing FSKOs with vulnerabilities} There are two key dimensions related to pairing objects with vulnerabilities: